overture-stack/website/markdown/documentation/ego/user-guide/admin-ui/applications.md

 1. Click **Applications** in the left-hand menu, then click the application you want to edit from the applications table.

 2. The application's details pane will display on the right.
 Click **Edit** and modify the fields as required.
-The fields are the same as described earlier in <a href="/documentation/ego/user-guide/admin-ui#creating-an-application" target="_blank">Creating an Application</a>.
+The fields are the same as described earlier in <a href="/documentation/ego/user-guide/admin-ui#creating-an-application" target="_blank" rel="noopener noreferrer">Creating an Application</a>.

 ## Deleting an Application